nella-paulmanal/data-engineering/databricks/team-collaboration-free-edition.md

 Git-managed Project
 ```

-The Git Folder is not our general-purpose scratch space.

-It represents the project that we are maintaining under version control.
+The Git Folder represents the project that we are maintaining under version control.

 ## 11. Test the Git-Managed Version

 After adding the finalized query to the Git Folder, run it again.

-This gives us another checkpoint before committing the changes.
+This gives us another `checkpoint` before committing the changes.

 The workflow becomes: